What is This? - Click for a Sneak PeekCan You Guess What This Is?

 ...these examples show that phonological processes can happen at the beginning and ends of words but there are many more variations to this disorder.

-In my daughter's case, she replaces some front sounds with back sounds.
-Sometimes she will say "bike" when she is really asking for a "bite" of food.
+Sometimes she would say "bike" when she was really asking for a "bite" of food.
 This is called backing.

-Get Your Free Copy of this Chart
+Download Your Free Copy of the Phonological Processes Chart

 Substitution Processes - when one class of sounds is replaced for another class of sounds.